ckc9759/CTF_resources/WEB/Web Vulnerabilities/SQLI/Notes/readme.md

 #### From Portswigger

-SQLi refers to retrieving directly inaccesible data from SQL database.
+SQLi refers to retrieving directly inaccesible data from SQL database such as passwd, credentials, personal info.